MTrop/DoomTools/PHILOSOPHY.md

 as guidance.

+### [DECOHack] Why can't DECOHack be entirely future-declaration cognizant like how State blocks with labels can be?

+Because that would go against DECOHack being an *altering* tool.
+DECOHack (and by extension, DeHackEd) is not a tool that *creates* new things.
+Technically, everything in Doom is available to DECOHack (as it is with DeHackEd), and DECOHack just modifies the data, up to and including "making" new data, which is, in fact, altering already-existing "blank" data.
+Since DECOHack "paints over" existing space (as opposed to constructing it), its cascading definition nature is the best approach.

+In the case of future-predicting States, it is altering just a single object at the end, and so its future-predicting behavior can be contained entirely to one spot, and to allow for certain necessary state loops to occur.
+Object definitions need no such ordering by themselves.

 ### [WadScript] Why is there no WADREPLACE() built-in for replacing WAD entries?

 "Replacing" an entry is essentially removing and adding at the same index, but you can